monkeypostulate/tribute_game/README.md

 </ol>
 </li>
 <li>
-A histogram showing the wealth of the actors supporting Ai and Bi.
+A histogram showing the wealth of the actors supporting A<sub>i</sub> and .
 </li>
 <ul>